-We look forward to seeing you!
+We look forwarding to seeing you in June!

 Trauma Talks Conference Committee

-Dana Ross, MD, FRCPC, Program Co-Chair
+Dana Ross, MD, MSc, FRCPC, Program Co-Chair

-Debbie Belne, MEd, Conference Coordinator
+Debbie Belne, MEd, RP